Hibernate vs JDBC: Which to Choose?

 • SQL operates on table data and the relationship between different tables.

-The fact that Hibernate can operate using either SQL or HQL makes the better choice for most developers as it allows for more flexibility.
+The fact that Hibernate can operate using either SQL or HQL makes it a better choice for most developers, as it allows for more flexibility.

 Since Hibernate allows for mapping between data tables and applications to be made through XML files, this makes it easy to migrate data to a new database if required.